 If you’re eligible for Medicare, there are several times during the year when you may enroll in Medicare plans.
 Here are the Medicare enrollment periods:

-- Original enrollment.
+- Initial enrollment.
 You may enroll in Medicare parts A and B from three months before until three months after your 65th birthday.

 - Medigap enrollment.
-You may enroll in a supplemental Medigap policy for up to six months after you turn 65.
+You may enroll in a supplemental Medigap policy for up to 6 months after you turn 65.

-- Late enrollment.
-You may enroll in a Medicare plan or Medicare Advantage plan each year from Jan.
-1 to March 31 if you didn’t sign up when you were first eligible.
+- General enrollment.
+You may enroll in a Medicare plan or Medicare Advantage plan each year from January 1 to March 31 if you didn’t sign up when you were first eligible.

 - Medicare Part D enrollment.
 You may enroll in a Part D plan each year from April 1 to June 30 if you didn’t sign up when you were first eligible.

-- Plan change enrollment.
-You can enroll in, drop out of, or change your Medicare Part C or Part D plan each year from Oct.
-15 to Dec.
-7, during the open enrollment period.
+- Open enrollment.
+You can enroll in, drop out of, or change your Medicare Part C or Part D plan each year from October 15 to December 7, during the open enrollment period.

 - Special enrollment.
-Under special circumstances, you may qualify for a special enrollment period of eight months.
+Under special circumstances, you may qualify for a special enrollment period of 8 months.

 There are many Medicare Advantage plans in Arkansas.
 To narrow your options, keep these things in mind: